Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-That we have many things in our community like community gardens, free pantries, and public compost bins
+They were surprised at how many food outlets are in our community.

 Helpful Report

-What are three words that describe the activities in this kit?
-Interactive, community, process and solution focussed
+What are three words that describe the activities in this kit? generational, useful, local

 How effective was the resource in fostering critical thinking about food waste issues?